EXPLAINER: What will it take to get Brittney Griner home?

 Blinken did not specify the terms other than to describe the offer as substantial and something that he intended to discuss with Russian Foreign Minister Sergey Lavrov.

-A person familiar with the situation said that the U.S. offered to release Viktor Bout, a convicted Russian arms dealer serving a 25-year prison sentence on charges that he conspired to sell tens of millions of dollars in weapons to the Revolutionary Armed Forces of Colombia — an organization classified by Washington as a narco-terrorist group.
+A person familiar with the situation said that the U.S. offered to release Viktor Bout, a convicted Russian arms dealer serving a 25-year prison sentence on charges that he conspired to sell tens of millions of dollars in weapons to Colombia’s former FARC guerrilla army.
+At the time of his conviction, the group was classified by the U.S. as a foreign terrorist organization, though that designation was lifted last year.

 The officials did wind up speaking by phone last Friday, the highest-level known contact between the two sides since Russia invaded Ukraine.
-The two are also in Cambodia for meetings involving foreign ministers of Southeast Asian countries.
+They are also in Cambodia for meetings involving foreign ministers of Southeast Asian countries.

 WHAT HAS BEEN THE RUSSIAN RESPONSE?

 Minimal, at least in public.
 Blinken did not provide details after his call with Lavrov about his response.
-The Russians, for their part, gave no hint about their interest in the offer, other than a statement chiding the U.S. to pursue the Americans’ freedom through “quiet diplomacy, without releases of speculative information.”
+The Russians gave no hint about their interest in the offer, other than a statement chiding the U.S. to pursue the Americans’ freedom through ”quiet diplomacy, without releases of speculative information.”

-On Monday, White House Press Secretary Karine Jean-Pierre said the Russian government had responded in a “bad faith” manner with an offer that U.S. officials did not regard as serious.
-She did not elaborate, though CNN reported last week that the Kremlin also wanted the release a former colonel from one of its spy agencies who was convicted of murder in Germany last year.
+On Monday, White House Press Secretary Karine Jean-Pierre said the Russian government had responded in a ”bad faith” manner with an offer that U.S. officials did not regard as serious.
+She did not elaborate, though CNN reported last week that Moscow also wanted the release of a former colonel from one of its spy agencies who was convicted of murder in Germany last year.

 WOULD THERE BE A PRECEDENT FOR A PRISONER SWAP?

-And there’s not much recent precedent, at least by the U.S. government, for public discussions of prisoner swaps until after the deal is done and planes are in the air.
+But there’s not much recent precedent for public discussions of prisoner swaps, at least by the U.S. government, before the deal is done and planes are in the air.
 That’s what made Blinken’s announcement from the State Department briefing room all the more striking.

 SO WILL THE DEAL TAKE PLACE?

-It’s hard to say, but the contact between Blinken and Lavrov does suggest more progress than has ever been made before and reinforces the idea that the two countries are willing to maintain communication at a time of extraordinary tensions related to Moscow’s invasion of Ukraine.
+It’s hard to say, but the contact between Blinken and Lavrov does suggest more progress than has been made before.
+It also reinforces the idea that the two countries are willing to maintain communication despite extraordinary tensions related to Moscow’s invasion of Ukraine.

-And though some Republicans including former President Donald Trump have come out against a deal, the conviction and sentence will only ramp up pressure on the administration to reach an agreement that can get her out soon.

-“Today’s sentencing of Brittney Griner was severe by Russian legal standards and goes to prove what we have known all along, that Brittney is being used as a political pawn,” tweeted Lindsay Kagawa Colas, Griner’s agent.
+”Today’s sentencing of Brittney Griner was severe by Russian legal standards and goes to prove what we have known all along, that Brittney is being used as a political pawn,” Lindsay Kagawa Colas, Griner’s agent, tweeted Thursday.

-For their part, Russian authorities have suggested that they regarded a conviction as basically a prerequisite for a prisoner swap.
+For their part, Russian authorities have suggested that they regard a conviction as basically a prerequisite for a prisoner swap.

 On Thursday, President Joe Biden again urged Russia to release Griner immediately.